steinwurf/cpuid/docs/README.rst

   python waf configure
   python waf build
+  python waf install

+The final step will copy the library and needed headers to the local `build_output` folder.

 The ``waf configure`` command will download several auxiliary libraries into a folder called ``bundle_dependencies`` within the cpuid folder.